 Your flooring will perform best when the interior of your home has a consistent humidity range of 40%-60% and a temperature range of 60 degrees to 80 degrees Fahrenheit.

-Fixing Scratches on Your Finish
+Fixing Scratches and Chips in Your Finish

 Fixing scratches on your floor is something you will generally be able to do yourself.
 If the scratch is white, the finish has not been compromised and is repairable.
 Simply use a PH balanced cleaner with a soft cloth and you can easily eliminate these blemishes.
 If the scratch is deeper but the raw wood is not exposed, you can apply a little bit of mineral oil to a rag and this will minimize the appearance of the scratch.